kwong0419/week-5.2-python-pratice/readme.md

 5. Real Python's guide on sending emails: https://realpython.com/python-send-email/
 6. Tutorial on working with CSV files in Python: https://realpython.com/python-csv/

-## Bonus Challenges
-- Implement error handling and logging
-- Add command-line arguments to specify the input file and output email address
-- Create a config file for easily adjustable settings (budget amount, email addresses, etc.)
-- Generate additional visualizations (e.g., a bar chart of spending over time)

 ## Deliverables
 1. Python script that accomplishes all the above requirements
-2. A brief README explaining how to set up and run the script
-3. Any necessary requirements file (e.g., requirements.txt)

 Good luck, and don't hesitate to ask for clarification on any part of the project!